sseso/solo-campfires/README.md

 - load .csv file
 - run pre-written plots for sanity checks, add new plots if desired

-Runtime: 1-2 Minutes for detection pipeline, about 30/sec per 50 frames for movie rendering (with a sensible amount of detections), <30 sec for event statistics (based on tests with a powerful desktop computer and an average thinkpad).
+Runtime: 1-2 Minutes for detection pipeline, about 30/sec per 50 frames for movie rendering (with a sensible amount of detections), <30 sec for event statistics (based on tests with a powerful desktop computer and an average ThinkPad).

 ### Troubleshooting
 FITS errors: Ensure sunpy version matches requirements.txt, mismatched headers can crash loading.
-Adjust baseline detections with sigma_threshold (different values needed for different datasets).
+Adjust baseline detections with sigma_threshold (values vary for quiet-sun vs. very active region datasets).
 Clustering fails: DBSCAN params are tunable, tweak eps and min_samples if noise dominates..
 For issues, check notebook logs or raise a GitHub issue with your data sample and error traceback.

-This setup should get you 90% there, but test it end-to-end before trusting results—solar image analysis is prone to artifacts like cosmic rays or projection distortions.
-If your notebooks have custom tweaks, swap in specifics above.
-Let me know if you need refinements!
+This setup should get you 90% there, but test it end to end before trusting results; solar image analysis is prone to artifacts like cosmic rays or projection distortions.
 ## Context

 Data from Solar Orbiter's perihelion campaigns offers the highest spatial resolution of the sun's surface to date.
 As a result, previously unknown, small transient brightenings in the corona (typical areas range from 0.5 Mm^2 to 10 Mm^2), called "campfires", were discovered in Solar Orbiter's first datasets from 2020.
 To this day, many statistical properties of these events remain unclear, however, campfires are believed to play a significant role in the coronal heating problem, which is why studying them is of highest interest.